Skip to content

 • destaddr (string) - One of DISPLAY, MOBILE, SIMCARD, EXTUNIT.
 Use DISPLAY to send a “flash SMS”, a message displayed on screen immediately but not saved in the normal message inbox on the mobile device.
 Default value is MOBILE for normal SMS.

-• payload (string) - If you are sending a binary SMS, ie. a SMS you have encoded yourself or with special content for feature phones (non-smartphones).
+• payload (string) - If you are sending a binary SMS, i.e. an SMS you have encoded yourself or with special content for feature phones (non-smartphones).
 You may specify a payload, encoded as Base64.
-If specified, message must not be set and tags are unavailable.
+If specified, the “message” field must not be set and tags are unavailable.

 • udh (string) - UDH to enable additional functionality for binary SMS, encoded as Base64.